 Dogs are allowed in the lorry park only.

 Below is a short list of local Bed and Breakfast accommodation.
 There are lots of accommodation options in the area, easily found by doing a Google Maps search.
 Please contact us if you need any help finding somewhere to stay.

-There are eight rider places available on this clinic and each participant will ride for all three days.
+There are eight rider places on this clinic and each participant will ride for all three days.
 Limited places are still available.
 To register your interest please email us using the form at the bottom of this page.